celestiaorg/celestia-app/docs/architecture/adr-022-multi-versioned-state-machine.md

 ## Context

 The Celestia application required a modification from the existing Cosmos SDK to support multiple versions of the state machine simultaneously.
-This capability is crucial for single binary syncs and ensuring a smooth transitions during upgrades, allowing nodes to upgrade independently and then switch to the next state machine without any downtime to the network.
+This capability is crucial for single binary syncs and ensuring a smooth transition during upgrades, allowing nodes to upgrade independently and then switch to the next state machine without any downtime to the network.
 This is important for a network which is depended on by a large number of rollups and users.

 ## Decision